Category:

 Nick Simon: We were talking about casting that role for a while.
 And we knew we were a smaller movie, so of course people talk about “bankable” names.
 I remember getting the list of people from the casting agencies that had X Y Z market value, and it was all obvious choices.
 It was Wes’ manager who suggested Kal.
 That was the first name that excited me.
 Because I didn’t know what he was going to do.
 I learned early on that it’s always more interesting when you cast against type.
 We had a long conversation for about an hour on the phone and told him “you’re the first person suggested that I’m excited about, because I have no idea what you’re going to do with this character, but I’m sure it’ll be great.”
 And he was excited because he doesn’t get offered these kind of films often.

 Blumhouse.com: And then you got Dean Cundey to shoot this!
-We of course all know him from his amazing work with John Carpenter, but the guy is a legend!
+We, of course, all know him from his amazing work with John Carpenter, but the guy is a legend!
 How’d you get him on board as cinematographer?

 Nick Simon: He is a legend!
 I have a couple of DP’s I normally work with and I was talking about getting one of these guys to shoot the movie.
 One of the producers asked, “who have you always wanted to work with?
 You should aim for the biggest guy you can!”
 So I said, “Dean!”
 Just to get it over with, because there was no way he was going to do it.
 But it turns out at this point in Dean’s career, he’s really interested in going back to his roots and doing indie films.
 He still does some big studio films, but he doesn’t find those films as interesting as working in the indie world, because at least there, he feels like he has input.
 As soon as he found out about Wes’ involvement, he wanted to read it.
 And then he wanted to meet with me, and I bought him lunch, twice!
 (Laughs) Handed him a bunch of storyboards and look-books and explained everything I was hoping to get and how his films sculpted me.
 ESCAPE FROM NEW YORK is one of my favorite films of all time!
 So just getting to have lunch with him was amazing.
 He said yes, and he was the best get in the movie!